 In November 2018, the Government published its draft proposals for moving people currently receiving ESA on to Universal Credit.
 We have real concerns about these proposals and are campaigning to get them scrapped.
-You can find out more here.

 This page sets out what we know about the proposals and what they may mean for people with mental health problems currently receiving ESA.

 The Government has published its draft laws for moving people from ESA to Universal Credit.
 These aren't yet final, MPs and Lords still need to vote on them.
 We're campaigning to get them scrapped.
 You can join us and sign-up to be a campaigner here.

 The Government have said that people will move to Universal Credit between 2019 and 2023.
 The process may not happen by area, so we don't yet know who is likely to be affected first.
 We will provide more information here when we can.

 We know that these proposals will affect anyone receiving 'Income-Related Employment and Support Allowance' - which is ESA that's awarded if you're out of work and have a low income because of a health condition or disability.
 We are seeking more information about what these changes could mean for people receiving contribution-based ESA.